proinsias/proinsias.github.io/_posts/2017/2017-07-12-Slack-Accessing-direct-messages-from-disabled-users.md

 ---

 layout: single
 title: "Slack: Accessing Direct Messages from Disabled Users"
 date: 2017-07-12 10:13
 modified: 2017-07-12 10:13
 categories: til
 tags:

 - slack
 - til

 ---

-> You can’t actually delete a user in Slack.
+> You can't actually delete a user in Slack.
 > You can, however, disable a user.
-> And the cool thing about disabled users is that you can still access the messages you’ve
+> And the cool thing about disabled users is that you can still access the messages you've
 > sent to them.
 >
 > Accessing the messages is simple.